jieyugit/ebpf-xdp/README.md

 sudo cat /sys/kernel/debug/tracing/trace_pipe
 ```

+- Modify the rule, you can edit the file in `/src/config.yaml`

-If you have changed the code, you're excepted to build the source code, run:
+- If you have changed the code, you're excepted to build the source code, run:

 ```
 $ cd src